 When you and the seller sign the contract agreement to transfer ownership of the property, provide a copy and a brief summary of the details to your Closing Agent.
 He or she will get the ball rolling and begin the search process, etc. Our Closing Agent will take a number of steps to make certain that he or she knows as much as possible about the Title, etc.

-In the spirit of full Disclosure, I Melissa Bream-Guz am the sole owner of Cardinal Title.
 It is always the buyer and sellers right in the state of Missouri to select the title company of their choice